 BA (Hons) (Ankara), MA (Southampton Solent), PhD (Nottingham Trent)

-Feminism and Women’s Film History in Turkey: the 1980s,
+Feminism and Women’s Film History in 1980s Turkey,

 University of Illinois Press